pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400SelfService.md

 Now that we have an automated build process, we will set up a deployment configuration that will push out build artifacts to a node.js environment running on Application Container Cloud Service.
 This will happen whenever a successful build occurs.

 - Before we create the new deployment, you will need the URLs for the two Services you previously created, as we will pass those URLs into this new services.
 To capture those URLs, click on the **Deploy** menu option on the left side of the screen.
-Then **Right Click** on the **AlphaOfficeREST** deployment, and **Copy the Link**. **Save** that link, and it will be used shortly.
+Then **Right Click** on the **AlphaOfficeREST** deployment, and **Copy the Link**. **Save** the link, and it will be used shortly.

     ![](images/400/SelfServe16.png)